-In order to reduce stress and anxiety, try to incorporate relaxation techniques, such as Yoga, meditation, Tai Chi or deep breathing in your daily routine.
+In order to reduce stress and anxiety, try to incorporate relaxation techniques.
+For example, integrate some Yoga, meditation, Tai Chi or deep breathing into your daily routine.
 This calms your body and mind and helps you to get rid of ‘toxic thoughts’.

 Especially cardio training, as well as regular inurement, such as sauna or kneippism, are great methods to enhance the immune function.

-Further, you can modify your diet by choosing healthy fats, such as the omega-3 fatty acids available in oily fish, over saturated fats, found in red meat and dairy products.
+Further, you can modify your diet by choosing healthy fats.
+Try the omega-3 fatty acids available in oily fish, over saturated fats, found in red meat and dairy products.
 For an additional immune boost, try adding garlic, which has virus-fighting and bacteria-killing properties, and ginger, a natural anti-inflammatory, to your meals on a regular basis.